Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Experiments

-In our first experiment, we assess prior characteristics.
-We randomly select $1,000$ images from the validation set, each degraded independently and reconstructed once using the DPS framework with either the spectral recommendations or the DPS heuristic.
-For evaluation, we report peak signal-to-noise ratio (PSNR), structural similarity index measure (SSIM)~\cite{wang2004image}, Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable}, and Fréchet Inception Distance (FID)~\cite{heusel2017gans}, all computed using the piq library~\cite{kastryulin2022pytorch}, with images normalized to the $[0,1]$ range.
+In our first experiment, we assess prior characteristics using $1,000$ randomly selected validation images, each independently degraded and reconstructed once with DPS using both the spectral and the heuristic weights.
+To maintain consistency with the denoiser training, we employ a linear noise schedule.
+For evaluation, we report PSNR, SSIM~\cite{wang2004image}, LPIPS~\cite{zhang2018unreasonable}, and FID~\cite{heusel2017gans}, all computed using the piq library~\cite{kastryulin2022pytorch}, with images normalized to the $[0,\!1]$ range.

-Table~\ref{tab:lpf_results_ffhq_H_10_sigma_1} reports the results on the FFHQ dataset across different number of diffusion steps.
-Overall, our recommendations achieve a more balanced tradeoff between measurement fidelity and perceptual quality compared to the DPS heuristic.
-At relatively smaller numbers of diffusion steps, DPS heuristic attains lower FID values; however, qualitative results in Appendix~\ref{sec:Prior_comparison_results}, suggest that this behavior is associated with its small likelihood weights, leading the samples to be dominated by the pretrained prior.
-While this can enhance perceptual appearance, the resulting images may deviate from the observed measurements, which is undesirable in inverse problems.
-Additional comparisons and further analysis across different $\mathcal{V}$ and $\sigma_y$ values, including ImageNet results, are provided in Appendix~\ref{sec:Prior_comparison_results}, where similar conclusions are observed.
+Table~\ref{tab:lpf_results_ffhq_H_10_sigma_1_with_fmri} reports the results on the FFHQ dataset.
+Overall, the spectral recommendations achieve a more balanced tradeoff between measurement fidelity and perceptual quality compared to the DPS heuristic.
+At relatively smaller numbers of diffusion steps, DPS heuristic attains closer FID values; however, qualitative results in Appendix~\ref{sec:Prior_comparison_results}, suggest that this behavior is associated with its small likelihood weights, leading the samples to be dominated by the pretrained prior.
+While this can enhance perceptual appearance, the resulting images may deviate substantially from the observed measurements, which is undesirable in inverse problems.

+Table~\ref{tab:fmri_resutls_R_and_lpf} presents PSNR results on the fastMRI dataset under both LPF degradation with $\mathcal{V}\!=\!0.1$ and accelerated MRI acquisition using horizontal frequency subsampling~\cite{jalal2021robust}.
+Here, $R$ denotes the acceleration factor, retaining the central $120/R$ frequencies together with an additional uniformly sampled set of $200/R$ frequencies.
+In both settings, additive Gaussian noise with $\sigma_y=0.1$ is applied.
+Notably, the spectral recommendations consistently outperform the heuristic weighting strategies, indicating improved adherence to the underlying signal, a valuable property in MRI reconstruction.
+Appendix~\ref{sec:Prior_comparison_results} provides more details on the degradation operator, additional perceptual metrics, broader comparisons across $\mathcal{V}$ and $\sigma_y$ values, a range of heuristic configurations, and ImageNet results.

+While our recommendation are analytically derived for shift-invariance degradation models, we evaluate their effectiveness on settings where this property is relaxed, including random inpainting with $70\%$ pixel removal and box inpainting using a $128\times128$ mask, both with $\sigma_y = 0.1$.
+We compare the results with DPS and recent heuristic-based methods, including DAPS~\cite{zhang2025improving} and DiffPIR~\cite{zhu2023denoising}.
+Figures\ref{fig:inpainting_random_comparison} and \ref{fig:inpainting_box_comparison} show consistent improvements over DPS heuristics across both degradations along with frequent gains over DAPS and DiffPIR.
+For further discussion and images refer to appendix \ref{sec:inpainting_comparison}.